koulaxizis/ufit/README.md

 #### What it does
 - Updates all DEB, SNAP and FLATPAK applications.
+- Fixes any missing dependencies or broken packages.
 - Removes dependencies that are no longer required.
 - Removes old kernels that are no longer required.
 - Removes all packages kept in the apt cache.